Webull vs Robinhood: Which Is The Best Commission Free Online Brokerage?

 ACH or Automated Clearing House transfers are completely free.
 This a direct electronic transfer from your bank account to Webull.
-You can electronically transfer money to and from Webull at any time fee-free.
+You can electronically transfer money to and from Webull at any time fee free.

 - Get a FREE STOCK when you open and fund with $100!

-- Trades are 100 percent commission-free, including short selling.
+- Trades are 100 percent commission-free, including short selling

-- Research tools are in place for both technical traders and fundamental investors.
+- Research tools are in place for both technical traders and fundamental investors

-- The trading simulator lets you practice trading risk-free.
+- The trading simulator lets you practice trading risk-free

-- Free extended hours trading pre-market and after-market.
+- Free extended hours trading pre-market and after-market

-- Real time data available on US markets for free.
+- Real time data available on US markets for free

-- Might be “information overload” for complete beginners.
+- Might be “information overload” for complete beginners

-- No cryptos or options.
+- No cryptos or options

-- Only one account type available.
+- Only one account type available

 Are Free Trades Legit?

 Both are leveraging technology and operating paperless businesses to be able to offer investors a commission-free and fee-free investing experience.
 Instead of charging a commission on trades like a traditional brokerage, they make money in a few different ways:

-- They earn interest on the uninvested cash held within brokerage accounts.
+- They earn interest on the uninvested cash held within brokerage accounts

-- They both offer paid subscriptions (Robinhood Gold, Webull Global Market Data).
+- They both offer paid subscriptions (Robinhood Gold, Webull Global Market Data)

 - By lending shares out to short-sellers, they can earn interest in the process

-- By directing order flow, they can earn a fraction of a cent on each trade placed.
+- By directing order flow, they can earn a fraction of a cent on each trade placed

-- Both offer margin trading, allowing them to earn margin interest.
+- Both offer margin trading, allowing them to earn margin interest

 The good news is that it is just not the case with these free investing platforms!
-They carry the same SIPC insurance as the mainstream brokerages.
+Both Webull and Robinhood carry the same SIPC insurance as the mainstream brokerages.
 They simply found creative ways to make money outside of charging customers fees and commissions.

-Webull vs. Robinhood Verdict
+Webull vs Robinhood Verdict

 Webull and Robinhood both offer commission-free trading with no minimum account balance.
-These are the only two real similarities.
-Beyond that, they each offer a totally different experience for investors.Robinhood is designed for complete beginners who are looking to trade stocks, ETFs, cryptos or options, all commission-free.
-Producers designed Webull for intermediate to advanced traders looking for more technical or fundamental data that you will find with most of these free trading platforms.
+What really separates the two are the unique features of each platform.
+In a nutshell, Robinhood is designed for first time or beginner traders while Webull is meant for intermediate to advanced traders.Robinhood is designed for complete beginners who are looking to trade stocks, ETFs, cryptos or options, all commission-free.
+Webull is for intermediate to advanced traders looking for more technical or fundamental data that you will find with most of these free trading platforms.
 One thing you will find is that they all lack solid customer support.
 Since they have to cut costs and operate lean business models, they do not offer any kind of phone support.
 You are not able to call and ask questions or place trades over the phone.
-Overall, we think Webull has the slight upper hand because they offer a trading simulator, as well as many research tools for both active traders and long-term investors.
-One feature we would like to see added in the future for both is the ability to purchase fractional shares.
-At the end of the day, both platforms are 100 percent free, so you can try them both and see which one is a better fit for you!
+If you are looking for this type of customer service, you may want to consider an online discount broker.